-Which cryptocurrency is better to trade on the stock exchange?
+Which cryptocurrency is best to trade on the exchange?

-One of the most favorite strategies among traders is intraday trading ; no one likes to wait a long time for the results of transactions.
+One of the most popular strategies among traders is day trading .
+No one likes to wait long for trade results.

-And here, by the end of the day or even earlier, you already know the final result of the open order, although in order for the earnings to be noticeable, you need to trade a fairly significant volume.
+By the end of the day, or even sooner, you already know the final result of an open order.
+However, to make a significant profit, you need to trade a fairly substantial volume.

-Or you can choose an asset with good dynamics, which is what cryptocurrency pairs are now, but a question immediately arises.
+Alternatively, you can choose an asset with good dynamics, which is what cryptocurrency pairs are currently doing.
+However, the question immediately arises:

-After all, today there are quite a lot of different pairs in the trader’s terminal.
-In fact, the choice is much simpler than it might seem at first glance; all you have to do is weigh the pros and cons.
+The choice is actually much simpler than it might seem at first glance; just weigh the pros and cons.

 First, you need to find out which cryptocurrencies can be traded on the platform?